cardano-apexpool/koios-api-python/README.md

 #### get_tx_info
 Get detailed information about transaction(s)<br>
 Parameters: Transaction(s) hash(es) as a string (for one transaction) or list (for multiple transactions)<br>
-Returns: The list of transactions details maps<br>
+Returns: The list of transactions details dictionaries<br>
 Example:<br>
 `tx_info = get_tx_info('99f2aefba2a4a5a550aeed9d91d3adabe77a286ec45c345c7980a208364f76c6')`<br>
 Example response: